Reinald-Claudio/just-a-currency-converter/README.md

 Super basic Python script I made for personal use.
 Fetches the real-time currency exchange rate using Frankfurter's public API, and calculates monthly income after tax.

+## What it does
+- Live exchange rate lookup (Customize base/target currency of your choosing)
+- Calculates monthly income (based on hourly rate x 160 hours)
+- No sign-up and no API keys.

 ## Notes
 - Made this for fun / backup purposes.
 - No API keys needed - uses [Frankfurter](https://frankfurter.dev/) for free exchange rates.